dealako/td-homework/README.md

 # TD Homework Project

 This project contains an Amazon Web Service CloudFormation template and support scripts to provision and deploy a set of web servers behind an Elastic Load Balancer.
-The deployment leverages Amazon's Virtual Private Cloud.
+The deployment leverages Amazon's Virtual Private Cloud and subnets in different Availability Zones.

 To access the infrastructure, you must first log into the DevOps workstation which is included with the provisioning.